 The beginning of another year.
 It's the perfect time to start executing your Experience Vision.
-Take advantage of renewed focus as your staff return after the hard-won successes of 2018.
+Take advantage of renewed focus as your staff return after the hard-won successes.

 Might we be getting ahead of ourselves?
 For starters what's an Experience Vision?
 Most companies haven’t even got an Experience Vision, let alone know how to execute one.
 Why should they and what would it even look like?

 An Experience Vision helps align teams so that everyone's working in the same direction.
 Staff can see how their work improves the customer’s experience.
 Most importantly, as well as seeing their individual contribution, each staff member understands how the team interests are connected.
 They realise exactly where and how they need to support each other’s objectives.

 Defining and explaining the Experience Vision clearly keeps teams motivated and focused when problems and distractions arise.
 And simplicity and efficiencies naturally fall out of this clarity.

 When you come across someone who can describe the Experience Vision their team is delivering for their customers, their deep understanding of what they do and why is truly inspiring.
 Vitality Insurance, for example, lives up to their name because their Experience Vision is so clear that just talking to them makes you feel better!